OWASP/owasp-summit-2017/Working-Sessions/DevSecOps/Netflix-Resilience-Engineering.md

 ## What

  - Map out how Netflix does Security Automation
- - Share real-world experience in using Security Automation
+ - Share real-world experience of using Security Automation
  - Define an implementation roadmap for companies interested in using these tools/techniques/workflows

 ## Who